r23/MyOOS/blog/wordpress/wp-content/plugins/shariff/readme.txt

 - new statistic option to fill the cache automatically
 - new statistic option to set the amount of posts for the ranking tab
 - new statistic option to use share counts with PHP < 5.4
-- fix preventing buttons from beeing added to excerpts under certain conditions
+- fixed preventing buttons from beeing added to excerpts under certain conditions
-- fix urlencoding of share count requests
+- fixed urlencoding of share count requests
 - improved handling of wrong or mistyped service entries
 - minor bug fixes